The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/openers.md

 For oGCDs:

 * Use Edge of Shadow under raid buffs or to prevent overcapping on MP.
-* Hold both charges of Shadowbringer for 2-minute raid buffs.
+* Hold both charges of Shadowbringer for two-minute raid buffs.
-* Hold two charges of Plunge for 2-minute raid buffs, unless it can be used to maintain better uptime --- gaining even an autoattack is generally a better use of Plunge than saving it for buffs.
+* Hold two charges of Plunge for two-minute raid buffs, unless it can be used to maintain better uptime --- gaining even an autoattack is generally a better use of Plunge than saving it for buffs.
 * Use other damaging or buffing oGCDs (such as Salted Earth, Carve and Spit, Blood Weapon, and Delirium) on cooldown.

-  * Your second Blood Weapon (around 1:00) can (and should) be delayed until 2 GCDs after Delirium is used.
-This means using Delirum -> 2 combo GCDs -> Blood Weapon -> 1 combo GCD -> start spending Delirium stacks.
+  * Your second Blood Weapon (around 1:00) can (and should) be delayed until two GCDs after Delirium is used.
+This means using Delirum -> two combo GCDs -> Blood Weapon -> one combo GCD -> start spending Delirium stacks.
 This delay allows you to avoid overcapping on MP and Blood Gauge before raid buffs come up.

 ## Using Blood Weapon and Delirium